-4 Experiment Results
+4 Experiment results

-We will now present the results obtained.
-To do so we will begin by presenting a representative example of produced dynamic.
+To present the results we will begin by presenting a representative example of produced dynamic.
 Then, using this example, we will introduced in more details the two states mentioned above: the homogeneous state where all agents share the same paradigm index and the heterogeneous state where there is no leading paradigm index.
 Finally, we will compute the probabilities of going from one state to the other for varied values of the parameters.